royrapoport/channelstats/datamodel.md

 | **key** (H) | UID Hash |
 | **uids**    | UID UID UID UID ...
 UID |

-The UID Hash is the result of a simplistic hash function (see userhash.UserHash.make_key()) which currently simply returns the last character in the UID.
+The UID Hash is the result of a simplistic hash function (see userhash.UserHash.make_key()) which currently returns the last character in the UID.

 UIDs are about 10 chars; we store them as
 ```